 (b) Where antipsychotic medications have been previously prescribed for a child who is a ward of the Department or who is in the custody of the Department, and that child is currently being treated with antipsychotic drugs without judicial authorization, the Department shall initiate the process for judicial review and application of substituted judgment.
 Pending judicial review the Department shall not discontinue the prescribed treatment with antipsychotic drugs, because interruption or discontinuance of the treatment might cause severe medical complications and might violate the individual's legal right to treatment.

-(c) Neither a ward of the Department who has attained age 16 nor a child in the custody of the Department who has attained age 16, and who has voluntarily admitted him/herself to a mental health facility, shall have the power to consent to the administration of anti-psychotic drugs.
+(c) Neither a ward of the Department, nor a child in the custody of the Department, who has attained age 16, and who has voluntarily admitted him/herself to a mental health facility, shall have the power to consent to the administration of anti-psychotic drugs.
 The Department shall seek prior judicial approval for medicating such a child with antipsychotic drugs, even if such child consents to its administration.
-See, M.G.L. c.
-201, § 6.

 (5) Guardianship for Individuals Over Age 18.